the-shadow-0/Advanced-Web-Scanner/README.md

 ## License

-This script is provided as-is with no warranty.
+This script is provided as-is with no warranty under MIT license.
 Feel free to use and modify it according to your needs.
 For educational purposes only.
 Ensure you have explicit permission before testing any website for vulnerabilities.

 ## Disclaimer